 A copy of your appeal form will be forwarded to the council's home to school transport team and a statement will be prepared by them.
 The statement will detail how the policy has been applied in your case and the reason for the refusal of your application.
 All written information you have submitted will be circulated to the appeals panel.

 Your hearing must be held within 40 working days of receipt of your application form.
-You will receive at least seven working days notice of the date, time and location of your appeal.
-With this notice there will be a copy of the information that will be put before the appeal panel and a note of the procedure to be followed at the hearing.
+You will receive at least five clear working days notice of the date, time and location of your appeal.
+With this notice there will be a copy of the information that will be put before the Appeals Panel and a note of the procedure to be followed at the hearing.

 How does the appeal hearing work?